-For almost three weeks I locked myself up in my room blaming myself for ruining something that was going so perfectly well, until the day I came across a video of Eartha Kitt talking about relationships (find video below).
+For almost three weeks I locked myself up in my room blaming myself for ruining something that was going so perfectly well, until the day I came across a video of Eartha Kitt talking about relationships (find the video below).
 That’s when I came to realize that I was not in the wrong, that it was not wrong of me to want to give my best when I felt like I was not good enough.
 I learned that I shouldn’t be blaming myself for having a dark past.
-I shouldn’t be blaming myself for not being ready to tell all the ugly sides of my life to someone I started seeing for only about a month.
-Sometimes you’re not the wrong one.
+I shouldn’t be blaming myself for not being ready to tell all the ugly sides of my life to someone whom I started seeing about a month.
+Sometimes you’re not wrong.
 When people don’t want something they will find and use every reason they can find to get out of it—and if in the process they can blame you for it so they feel good about themselves—trust and believe they will.

 And that person you are so into now and feel like they are the one, they aren’t.
 If they were the one, they wouldn’t leave over pathetic reasons.
 I know sometimes we all start thinking, “but they will find someone better.”
 And that’s the biggest fear a lot of people have when they go through a breakup.
 Unfortunately, yes, they will find someone better than you, there is always going to be someone better than anyone.
 Damn, you could see even better than them a thousand times, and also if they find better; that better person will never be you no matter how amazing they are.
 They will never be able to bring what you could have brought on the table.
 So dust yourself and smile again.
 Right now you might be thinking there is no one out there for you, but there’s always someone out there.
 Even if there isn’t—you have you, you are there for you.
 What’s more amazing than that?